- Phone: 540-335-1302

 We will send you an email if the workday is cancelled.
 If you would prefer to have a phone call or text, please contact Jen Dalke at firstname.lastname@example.org or 540-335-1302.

-The water temperature will be around 65-70 degrees F. You may also prefer some type of water shoe.
+The water temperature will be around 65-70 degrees F. You may also prefer some type of water shoe or hood.
 You are responsible for your personal gear.
 70 degrees sounds warm, but after an hour you will get chilly.
 Dress in layers.

 There will be on-site training each collection day.
 Volunteers will be trained on how to identify the reproductive shoots of the eelgrass plant and how to collect and bag them along with other related educational information.